sebasjm/antlr/README.txt

 ANTLR v3 has a far superior parsing algorithm called LL(*) that handles many more grammars than v2 does.
-In practice, it means you can throw almost any grammar at ANTLR that is non-left-recursive and umambiguous (same input can be matched by multiple rules); the cost is perhaps a tiny bit of backtracking.
-There is currently no syntactic predicate (full LL backtracking) support because the LL(*) algorithm ramps up to use more lookahead when it needs to and is much more efficient than normal LL backtracking.
+In practice, it means you can throw almost any grammar at ANTLR that is non-left-recursive and unambiguous (same input can be matched by multiple rules); the cost is perhaps a tiny bit of backtracking, but with a DFA not a full parser.
+You can manually set the max lookahead k as an option for any decision though.
+The LL(*) algorithm ramps up to use more lookahead when it needs to and is much more efficient than normal LL backtracking.
+There is support for syntactic predicate (full LL backtracking) when LL(*) fails.

 Lexers are much easier due to the LL(*) algorithm as well.
 Previously these two lexer rules would cause trouble because ANTLR couldn't